Charlie Puth: Personal life

 Growing up, Puth was bullied at school.
 He said, "They would team up against me so bad and they would kick me in a place that wouldn't feel fantastic and I would need to throw up and they would then say I was pretending to throw up."
 On On Air with Ryan Seacrest he said he had a nervous breakdown from "just being overworked—and I'm in my head a lot and that, in combination with jetlag and, you know, the self-realization that I am getting more famous and my privacy goes out the window pretty much every day—it's just not what I'm used to, and I don't think I'm ever going to be used to it, and my therapy is to just put melody to it and sing it."

-Puth started collaborating with clothing brand Hollister Co. in 2017.

-He said that Justin Bieber's "viral leap into superstardom as a result of YouTube" influenced him to attempt the same.
+In 2022, Puth began dating family friend Brooke Sansone.
+The couple got engaged on September 7, 2023, and they married one year later, on September 7, 2024.
+On October 16, 2025, he announced that his wife was pregnant with their first child together.
+He shared the news in a clip from the music video for his song "Changes".